7.0 Release Notes

 2020-04-06 Version 7.0.15

-- Fixed an issue where synchronous replication incorrectly consumed all of the disk space on the host containing either the master or slave partitions.
-The issue occurred when the host containing the slave partitions had a specific type of network connectivity problem with the host containing the master partitions.
+- Fixed an issue where synchronous replication incorrectly consumed all of the disk space on the host containing either the master or replica partitions.
+The issue occurred when the host containing the replica partitions had a specific type of network connectivity problem with the host containing the master partitions.

 - Fixed an issue that could cause an online upgrade to fail if a reference database needs to reprovision in the middle of the upgrade.